 What would your relationships be like?

-What would be different about how you spend time with the people in your life?
+How would you spend time with the people in your life?

 Where would you live?

-What would be different about the way you feed and clothe yourself?
+How would you and others in your community feed and clothe yourself?

-How would you choose to spend the majority of your time?
+How would you choose to spend your time?